-Client onboarding is the first opportunity for wealth managers, private banks, broker-dealers, asset managers, multi-family offices, retail banks, credit unions to win over new customers.
+Client onboarding is the first opportunity for financial advisory firms, private banks, broker-dealers, asset managers, multi-family offices, retail banks, credit unions to win over new customers.
 It really is the first step to building a long-term relationship with your new clients—which means that your onboarding experience must be fast and seamless so customers can immediately start to benefit from products and services that will help them reach their goals for their life and finances.

 When done well, it can mark the beginning of a productive and profitable partnership.
 Done poorly, however, and you may see unwanted churn.

-Excellent client onboarding helps financial service institutions improve customer experience, increase revenue, and enhance process efficiency.
+Well-thought-out and personalized client onboarding helps financial services firms improve customer experience, increase revenue, and enhance process efficiency.

 So how can you create a smooth client onboarding process?
 Alternatively, improve the one you already have?
 Before diving into best practices around onboarding, let’s discuss why this process is crucial to your overall business success and client satisfaction.